Putting food in Mylar bags with oxygen absorbers (OAs) is the best long-term storage method for dry staples.

 Vacuum Sealing Does Not Remove Air from Inside Food

-This is an important difference between Mylar and vacuum sealing that doesn’t get mentioned much.
-When you put oxygen absorbers inside a Mylar bag and seal it, the OA removes air from INSIDE the food.
+This is an important difference between Mylar and vacuum sealing that isn’t mentioned much.
+When you seal oxygen absorbers inside a Mylar bag, the OA removes air from INSIDE the food.
 By contrast, vacuum sealing only removes air from AROUND the food.

 When Vacuum Sealing Makes Sense for Food Storage